 Just like all materials, slate will eventually age, break, leak, etc. At that point you will need to decide whether to repair or replace your roof.
 Choosing one or the other will largely depend on the type of slate your roof is made of.

 As we discussed in the beginning, there are soft and hard varieties.
-If you are not sure which type you have, you need to seek advice of an expert “slater”.
+If you are not sure which slate type you have, you need to seek advice of an expert “slater”.

 If you have the hard type and it is leaking (even if it is already 100 years old), it may make sense to fix and restore, because you can get another 100 years of service out of it.
 However, if its soft slate, and the roof is already very old, it may not be worth repairing, as it is already nearing the end of its service life.

-To avoid putting your home at risk and wasting a lot of time and money, be sure to work only with a professional slater for both repair and replacement jobs.
+To avoid putting your home at risk and wasting a lot of time and money, be sure to work only with a professional for both slate repair and replacement jobs.
 While slate is supposed to last for centuries, at the end of the day it is only as good as the roofer who installs it.

 Slate vs. asphalt shingles

-Asphalt shingles are best suited for homeowners who are price-conscious and are not looking for the most long lasting and durable material.
+Roof shingles are best suited for homeowners who are price-conscious and are not looking for the most long lasting and durable material.
 A basic asphalt roof can cost as little as $5,000.
 On the down side, this low cost is associated with frequent leaks, poor weather resistance, short life span (12-20 years) and often sub-par installation quality.
 On the up-side, repairs and replacement are quick, cheap, and there are plenty of roofers to do the job.

 Comparatively, money is not a concern for people who want slate on their roof.
 They are willing to pay top dollar for the premium quality and prestige of this material.